 But as soon as you tap the play button and open your book – whoosh!
 The air conditioner roars to life.

 Now you can barely hear your music.
 You’ll have to turn up the volume.
 And while you’d like to concentrate on your book, you can’t.
 You’re worried that you might not hear the doorbell if it rings.
 Or your phone if it vibrates on the counter.

 Everything was fine until the air conditioner came on.
 Now those noisy air ducts are intruding on your solitude.

 Except it might not be your ducts.
 It might be something else.

 Ducts don’t make much noise on their own.
 The air moving through them makes noise, and a variety of factors can make air movement more (or less) audible.

 Before getting into the nuts and bolts of ductwork and noise levels, let’s consider a few noise reduction basics.
 If the air moving through your system makes a lot of noise, the first things to check on are:

-- Closed vent dampers: One closed damper probably won’t make much difference, but closing several dampers at once might make your system noisier.
-Closing supply vents actually puts undue stress on your HVAC equipment.
+- Closed vent dampers: One closed damper probably won’t make much difference but closing several dampers at once might make your system noisier.
+Closing supply vents put undue stress on your HVAC equipment.
 It’s a good idea to keep them all open, noise or no noise.

 - Sagging or bent flex ducts: If flexible ductwork isn’t installed properly, it might sag or bend.
 Those sags and bends can make it harder for your system to move air, which can increase static pressure and create noise.